gushogg-blake/edita/readme.md

 To install on Linux, run install/linux/install.sh (or uninstall.sh to uninstall).
 This will install a desktop entry so you can start from the menu and associate file types.

 Other platforms not supported and adding them isn't a priority, but should be able to at least run in development mode and see a working app.

+## Dev

+For live reloading in Electron, the main process watches the build dir for changes and:

+- for changes to the main process, reloads itself with `npm run restart`

+- for changes to the renderer code, calls `.reload()` on each app and dialog window

+The web version uses `rollup-plugin-live-reload`.
+This doesn't work with Edita's Electron setup, possibly because we use the custom `app:` protocol.
+It may be easy to just change this to `file:` or something, but I haven't got around to testing it.

+### Scripts

+Use `npm run dev` to start the app in development mode with live reloading.

+It will default to using `.edita-dev` as the Chrome user data dir in dev mode, so it won't interfere with your existing Edita config if you use it as your editor.

+Some scripts called by npm scripts require the PLATFORM environment variable to be set, to indicate which variant of the app we're working with (electron, web, or test).

+The PLATFORM variable is used for:

+- Rollup config, to avoid unnecessarily building everything if we're only developing on one of the variants.

+- `await-build` and `build-clean`, which will complain if PLATFORM isn't present.
+These are just for convenience, so that we don't start building the app, launch it in parallel, and then have it reload when the build completes.
+Instead we always wait for the initial build before launching.

+## Launch process

+The launch process for the Electron app starts with `bootstrap.ts` in both dev and prod mode.
+This makes arg parsing consistent and bundles args and env vars into a JSON object for easy consumption by the main process.